 An enjoyable tour includes the careful planning of the same.
 Please inform yourself in advance at the local information center about the route and weather conditions.
 Depending on the season and weather conditions, this route may be blocked or interrupted

 |Altitude (meter above sea level)||

 Show elevation profile

-With panoramic views, Through a vineyard, Alongside the water
+With panoramic view, Through a vineyard, Along Water

 Signalisation in both directions